SandSux/SciFi_Conky_HUD/README.md

 + You will also need to find your City_ID [here](http://openweathermap.org/help/city_list.txt).
 (Use [CTRL+f] to search page) or use the included `city_list.txt` file (it's the same list as the linked one).

-3. Included in this repo is a file named "conky_start" which we need to issue a `chmod` command to in order to make it executable
+3. Included in this repo is a file named "conky_start" which we need to issue a `chmod` command to in order to make it executable:

       `chmod 755 conky_start`

-      + Move `conky-start' into you home directory (your path) so you it can be executed directly from the command line.
+      + Move the 'conky-start' script into you home directory (your path) so that it can be executed directly from the command line with changing directories:

+      `mv ~/.conky/conky_start /home/<USER>/conky_start`

 4. Now conky can be started by issuing the command:

-    `./conky_start`
+      `./conky_start &`

 5. Next, some values need to be changed in a couple configuration files so that they reflect your system hardware interfaces.
-    - Pick your favorite text editor and open the net.rc file.
+    - Pick your favorite text editor and open the net.rc file. (i.e. Atom, Sublime, Pluma, etc.)
     - In `net.rc` towards the bottom there are a few lines where you will enter the designator for your wireless adapter interface marked as `<YOUR_WIFI_INTERFACE>`.
 If you are unsure what your wireless interface is called, run `ifconfig` to display a list of your network interfaces.
 It will likely be `wlan0` or something to the effect of `wlp**0`.

-6. Open your weather.rc file and enter your openweathermap 'API_KEY` and your 'CITY_ID'
+6. Open your weather.rc file and enter your openweathermap 'API_KEY' and your 'CITY_ID'

 7. Autorun at start:
-   - Commands can be run at login by placing a launcher in the `~/.config/autostart` or by adding an entry to your `Startup Applications`gui
+   - Commands can be run at login by placing a launcher in the `~/.config/autostart` or by adding an entry to your 'Startup Applications' gui

 **Changes**
 + Compiled documentation and wrote README.md